DavidDump/sdl-boilerplate/README.md

-# SDL Graphics Engine testing project
+# SDL Boilerplate
-Testing out SDL
+Boilerplate project for new SDL projects